noabospam/abospam/README.txt

 This file updates the ban_list of a specific list with help of mailman's withlist command.

-Copy it to a location in sys.path, mailman's bin directory seems to be a reasonable place, at least on Debian 8 "Jessie" this should work:
+"Bring" it into a location in sys.path, mailman's bin directory seems to be a reasonable place, at least on Debian 8 "Jessie" this should work:

-  cp update_banlist.py /usr/lib/mailman/bin/
+  ln -s $(pwd)/update_banlist.py /usr/lib/mailman/bin/

 After this you can start it via withlist: